 Everything You Need To Know About Teaching English in the US

-We pride ourselves on offering our students some of the best TEFL opportunities out there.
+We pride ourselves on offering our students some of the best ESL teaching opportunities out there.
 Our award-winning courses allow you to work in countless locations, from Chinese mega-cities to summer camps in Italy, quaint Polish villages to volunteering in Africa.

 But, sometimes, teaching abroad just isn’t a viable prospect for many people, for all sorts of reasons.
-If you’re one of these people, then don’t worry – Teaching English in the US is always an option!
+If you’re one of these people, then don’t worry – teaching English as a Second Language (ESL) in the US is always an option!
 That’s right.
 There’s plenty of work to be found at home, teaching all sorts of people from a whole range of backgrounds.

 Interested?
 Read on.